chloenott/city-explorer-api/README.md

 ## Overview

 An API to be used with the City Explorer app.
-It provides information for weather forecast, movie scheduel, city location, and possibly more.
+It provides information for weather forecast, relevant movies, city location, and possibly more.

 ## Getting Started